nuneskris/nuneskris.github.io/_teaching/GreatExpectations.md

 Great Expectations can have a learning curve simply because we do not know what to expect.
 I will use this page to demo how to install and get things started with Great Expectation.

+Objectives:
+1. Install
+2. Code Setup in a python book
+3. Creating a context which is the hook required into the API
+4. Connecting to the source:  Snowflake Landing Database from a previous demo
+5. Profiling to create generate baseinformation on the tables
+6. Generating Documentation
+7. Profiling for multiple tables
+8. Updating Genterated Expectations
+9. Adding Documentation Details

 # 1.Install
 Create a Python virtual environment and run.
 ```console